-Finnish Lakeland is the perfect holiday destination – both for walkers, cyclists and water sports enthusiasts among the 188,000 lakes.
+Finnish Lakeland is the perfect holiday destination for walkers, cyclists, and water sports enthusiasts among the 188,000 lakes.

 The Lakeland area reflects the traditional landscape of Finland, and the region is a popular holiday destination for tourists and Finnish families.

 The main appeal of the area is the peace and serene natural beauty of the still lakes, abundant wildlife and dense green forests.
-If you want to get away from busy life, annoying noise and agreements, this is the place to go.
+This is the place to go if you want to get away from busy life, annoying noise and agreements.

-The area has an interesting history with the charming old lake towns.
-In connection with a visit here, you will explore the local culture, spice up with the local lifestyle, and a taste of the local and organic food.
+The area has an exciting history with charming old lake towns.
+In connection with a visit here, you will explore the local culture, spice up the local lifestyle, and taste the local and organic food.

 Endless recreational activities

-Do you want to try out adventure experiences on your own, it is very recommended to start adventure experience in one of the national parks.
-The information centers here can be a big inspiration and help in connection with your choices.
+Try adventure experiences on your own; starting an adventure experience in one of the national parks is very recommended.
+The information centres here can be a big inspiration and help in connection with your choices.

 Getting to the Lakeland area

-Take a direct flight to Lappeenranta and explore the beauty of four Finnish cities.
+Have a direct fly to Lappeenranta and explore the beauty of four Finnish cities.
 Imatra, Lappeenranta, Mikkeli, and Savonlinna welcome you with a recommended route with thousand experiences.